flicus/vertx-telegram-bot-api/README.md

     }
 }
 ```
 Again, just implement this check command, it will be found automatically and executed before any other normal commands.
 This type of command should return *true* or *false* to let bot know if it is allowed to continue usual command execution.
-There may be several "check" commands, they all will be executed and as far as any of them will return *false* bot will stop the command execution.
+All *check* commands will be executed and as far as any of them will return *false*, bot will stop the command execution.
 If all of them will return *true* bot will try to find usual command to execute.

 Another type of commands is *post command*.
 It will be executed only if *check* commands returned true and after usual commands.
 There may be several of them or none.
 This is how to implement that kind of command:
 ```java